 Pool cleaners are tools that help pool owners clean their pools.
 There are many different types including manual, suction, pressure, and robotic pool cleaners.
 Do you feel like you're spending more time cleaning and maintaining your pool than you are swimming and relaxing in it?
 If so, then consider fixing or upgrading your pool cleaner!

-The main types of pool cleaners include suction (vacuum) pool cleaners, pressure pool cleaners, robotic pool cleaners, and manual pool cleaners (like skimmer nets), and pool cleaners remove dirt, debris, bugs, twigs, leaves, sand, and even pebbles.
-They are easy to use, and automatic and robotic cleaners operate so you can set them in your pool and forget about them.
-Built to work quickly, effectively and quietly, with an automatic or robotic pool cleaner you'll spend less time cleaning and more time swimming!
+The main types of pool cleaners include suction (vacuum) pool cleaners, pressure pool cleaners, robotic pool cleaners, and manual pool cleaners (like skimmer nets).
+Pool cleaners remove dirt, debris, bugs, twigs, leaves, sand, and even pebbles.
+Automatic and robotic cleaners are easy to use and operate so you can set them in your pool and forget about them.
+They are built to work quickly, effectively and quietly, with an automatic or robotic pool cleaner you'll spend less time cleaning and more time swimming!